johnslimai/dockerslimexamples/index.md

 Find the ``image_stack:`` array in the slim.report.json file.

-This container contains a single image.
+This container has a single image.
 Each Dockerfile command is listed in the ``"instructions":`` array.
 In the snippet below notice that the "ADD" instruction contibuted to ``"layer_index": 0,``.
 Peruse the report to find the total number if layer indices.
 This container has a total of 9 layers.

 ```JSON